-Once the criteria for evaluation is selected, there are still many options for a cybersecurity risk assessment.
+Once the criteria for evaluation are selected, there are still many options for a cybersecurity risk assessment.
 How will the results be determined?
 Will they be qualitative “high, medium, low” or more quantitative in nature?

 Many organizations get bogged down in qualitative results where it is unclear what the appropriate course of action is.
 What do you do when you have a medium risk?
 What does that mean?
-A far better result is arriving a conclusion that there is a 10% chance of an event occurring that will result in $1 million dollars of expected loss.
+A far better result is arriving at the conclusion that there is a 10% chance of an event occurring that will result in $1 million dollars of expected loss.

-Fractional CISO follows the Douglas Hubbard’s “How to Measure Anything in Cybersecurity Risk” framework.
+Fractional CISO follows Douglas Hubbard’s “How to Measure Anything in Cybersecurity Risk” framework.
 These mathematical models allow for quantitative conclusions to vexing cybersecurity problems.
 We apply our extensive cybersecurity experience to enhance these models.
 The results are more relevant to today’s threat landscape and your operating environment.